-The school has twelve single sex boarding houses; five girls' houses, two junior boys' houses and five senior boys' houses.
+The Senior School has twelve boarding houses and Prep School boarding is run as one house.
 The composition of each House is directed by the Head's Office, so pupils can enjoy a mix of different talents, cultures and background.
-We have 689 pupils in the school, of which 584 are full boarders and the remainder day pupils.
-These are the only two options available.
-Full boarders are expected to be at school at all times apart from school exeats and holidays and, with their Housemaster's/Housemistress's permission, on Open Weekends.
-Day pupils have their own bed and area in the boarding house.
-They are expected to be in school from 8.15am to 9.00pm Monday to Friday and until after their school commitments on a Saturday.
-In the sixth form, day pupils stay in school for a worknight on Tuesday and Thursday evenings, which ends at 10.00pm.
-Day pupils are welcome to stay overnight for an additional charge and are encouraged to join in the weekend activity programme on Whole School Weekends.
+We have approx. 820 pupils, of which 560 are full boarders and the remainder day pupils (pupil numbers may fluctuate slightly through the year).
+Full boarders are expected to be at school at all times apart from school exeats and holidays and, with their House Parent's permission, on Open Weekends.
+Most day pupils have their own bed and area in the boarding house, while are small number are on day without status.
+Day pupils are expected to be in school from 08.15 to 18.30 Monday to Friday and until after their school commitments on a Saturday.
+Day pupils with a bed are welcome to stay overnight for an additional charge and are encouraged to join in the weekend activity programme on Whole School Weekends.

 There is a slight difference to the structure of girls' and boys' boarding, designed in the light of experience.
 The girls are in the same boarding house throughout their time here.
 Boys, in their first year, join one of the two junior boys' houses where they find their feet among their peer group and settle into the school.
 At the end of the year, boys will express a preference for the friends they would like to have with them in a senior house, which along with many other factors is taken into account when assigning boys to their senior house, where they stay for their remaining four years.
-The Second Master, Head of Boarding and the junior boys' Housemasters work hard to ensure that, as with all houses, the senior boys' houses have a good mix of interests, talents, cultures and backgrounds.
-The transition phase from a junior to senior house is skilfully and expertly managed by the Housemasters.
+The Deputy Head Boarding and Pastoral and the junior boys' House Parents work hard to ensure that, as with all houses, the senior boys' houses have a good mix of interests, talents, cultures and backgrounds.
+The transition phase from a junior to senior house is skilfully and expertly managed by the House Parents.

-Each house is led by a qualified and experienced Housemaster/Housemistress who is a member of the teaching staff and who lives alongside the pupils with their own family.
-The Housemaster/Housemistress has overall responsibility for the pupils' welfare, development and academic work.
+Each house is led by a qualified and experienced House Parent who is a member of the teaching staff and who lives with their own family alongside the pupils.
+The House Parent has overall responsibility for the pupils' welfare, development and academic work.
 They manage a team of staff that act in loco parentis to ensure every pupil feels safe, happy and properly cared for.
-The House Team consists of two resident teachers, a Matron and up to seven Common Room staff who each supervise a prep one evening every week.
-In addition, house prefects have some pastoral responsibility for younger pupils through supervision and offering advice and support.
+The House Team consists of a Deputy House Parent, a resident teacher, a Matron and up to seven Common Room staff who each supervise a prep one evening every week.
+House prefects have some pastoral responsibility for younger pupils through supervision and offering advice and support.
+Further, every first year pupil has a peer mentor in A3 who helps induct them into the school and guide them gently through their first year.
+Younger pupils are also often assigned a 'house buddy'.